o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/list-operations.md

 ---
-description: ' Learn about the comparison operations used in bundling assets with Amazon Lumberyard. '
+description: ' Learn about the comparison operations used in bundling assets with Open 3D Engine. '
-title: 'Amazon Lumberyard Asset List Comparison Operations'
+title: 'Open 3D Engine Asset List Comparison Operations'
 ---
-# Amazon Lumberyard Asset List Comparison Operations {#asset-bundler-list-operations}
+# Open 3D Engine Asset List Comparison Operations {#asset-bundler-list-operations}

 Asset list comparisons are rules provided to the `AssetBundlerBatch.exe` tool to determine which files should be included or excluded from the final bundle asset list\.
 The asset list files have the suffix `.assetlist` and contain a flat list of paths and names of asset files\.
 The following operations are available to use from the Asset Bundler tool:
 + [Delta Comparison Operation](#asset-bundler-list-operations-delta)